Primerica Canada Reviews

 Primerica's Term Insurance is Very Expensive

 I don't find Primerica Canada to be a competitive company for life insurance.
 They are never the most affordable in the bunch.
 In fact, when I run insurance quotes for clients, they are often the most expensive.
-Suffice to say, I've helped more than a few clients save money by replacing their Primerica coverage with a lower cost alternative.
+It suffices to say, I've helped more than a few clients save money by replacing their Primerica coverage with a lower cost alternative.

 No Conversion Option with Primerica Term Insurance